If you fancy a day ‘at home’ during your family holiday there is much to keep your kids engrossed simply exploring our wood, pasture and grounds.

 We love the outdoors and most kids do too – don’t worry about messy clothes, we have the laundry facilities to clean them up.
 Pull on your wellingtons and head down to our wood where you’ll discover our woodland walk and Jennetts River which flows gently enough in summer for paddling in.
 It is also great for building a dam, but be sure to undo the dam before leaving the wood.

-The wood is home to many insects, deer, squirrels, birds and dormice – look out for their feathers, nests and footprints.
-You’ll also find ferns, spring flowers such as cowslips, snowdrops and bluebells and fungi in the Autumn.
+The wood and hedgerows are home to many insects, Roe deer, squirrels, birds, an elusive hare, foxes and possibly dormice – look out for their feathers, nests and footprints.
+You’ll also find ferns, spring flowers such as primroses, cowslips, snowdrops and bluebells and fungi in the Autumn.

 One of the things our young guests love to do is rolling down the grass banks around our outdoor play areas – usually accompanied by shrieks of laughter.